AT&T

-AT&T's support content existed, but customers struggled to find the answers they needed because the taxonomy reflected internal product structure more than customer language.
-As research lead and design strategist, I led discovery, taxonomy redesign, and content strategy for AT&T's primary consumer support destination — helping improve CSAT by 20%, reduce support calls by 5–12%, and increase monthly visitors by 5M.
+Customers had clearer paths to answers when support content was structured around the words they used, not internal categories.
+As research lead and design strategist, I led discovery, taxonomy redesign, and content strategy for AT&T's primary consumer support destination — improving CSAT by 20%, reducing support calls by 5–12%, and increasing monthly visitors by 5M.

 Outcomes